-- All bends up to 200 mm in size must be mechanically restrained and as well one (1) full pipe length (6m) on each side of the restrained bend must be mechanically restrained with a minimum of two (2) steel rods to be used on each bell joint restraint. - All bends from 250 mm to 300 mm in size shall be mechanically restrained and as well two (2) full pipe lengths (12m) on each side of the restrained bend must be mechanically restrained with a minimum of four (4) steel rods to be used on each bell joint restraints. - All dead ended watermains up to 200 mm in size cap and or plug shall be mechanically restrained and as well three (3) full pipe lengths (18m) must be bell joint thrust restrained prior to the end of that watermain with a minimum of two (2) steel rods to be used on each bell joint thrust restraints. - All dead ended watermains 250 mm and 300 mm in size cap and or plug shall be mechanically restrained and as well five (5) full pipe lengths (30m) must be restrained prior to the end of that watermain with a minimum of four (4) steel rods to be used on each bell joint restraints. - All fitting which would include tees, fire hydrants, reducers and crosses up to 300 mm in size shall be restrained and as well two (2) full pipe length (12m) on each side of the fitting and must be mechanically restrained with a minimum of two (2) steel rods to be used on each bell joint restraints. - Fire hydrant leads shall have bell joint restraints installed on all watermain joints between the tee at the watermain to fire hydrant. - Water services 100 mm or larger shall have bell joint restraints installed on all watermain joints within the Municipal Right Of Way between the tee at the watermain to valve at property line. - All branch valves shall be treated as dead end watermains and shall be restrained according to the above-mentioned dead end watermain criteria. - NOTE: If any joint is encountered in the above restrained lengths, it must also be restrained.
+- All bends up to 200 mm in size must be mechanically restrained on each side and have a bell joint restraint installed (including a minimum of two (2) steel rods) a minimum of one (1) full pipe length (6m) on each side of the restrained bend. - All bends from 250 mm to 300 mm in size shall be mechanically restrained on each side and have a bell joint restraint installed (including a minimum of four (4) steel roads) a minimum of two (2) full pipe lengths (12m) on each side of the restrained bend. - All dead ended watermains up to 200 mm in size cap and or plug shall be mechanically restrained and have a bell joint restraint installed (including a minimum of two (2) steel rods per restraint) a minimum of three (3) full pipe lengths (18m) on each side of the restrained dead end or plug. - All dead ended watermains 250 mm and 300 mm in size cap and or plug shall be mechanically restrained and have a bell joint restraint installed (including a minimum of four (4) steel rods per restraint) a minimum of five (5) full pipe lengths (30m) on each side of the restrained dead end or plug. - All fitting which would include tees, fire hydrants, reducers and crosses up to 300 mm in size shall be restrained on both sides and have a bell joint restraint installed (including a minimum of two (2) stee rods per restraint) a minimum of two (2) full pipe length (12m) on each side of the restrained fitting. - Fire hydrant leads shall have bell joint restraints including steel rods installed on all watermain joints between the tee at the watermain to fire hydrant. - Water services 100 mm or larger shall have bell joint restraints including steel rods installed on all watermain joints within the Municipal Right Of Way between the tee at the watermain to valve at property line. - All branch valves shall be treated as dead end watermains and shall be restrained according to the above-mentioned dead end watermain criteria. - NOTE: If any joint is encountered in the above restrained lengths, it must also be restrained.